ebmarque/ebmarque/README.md

 <!-- Introduction -->

 ### Hi there, I'm Ebenézer Marquezine (Ebmarque) ✌
-PortugalAmbitious professional with a background in Mechanical Engineering and strong mathematical skills.
+Ambitious professional with a background in Mechanical Engineering and strong mathematical skills.
 Currentlyrefining programming skills at 42 Porto, an immersive coding school.
 Passionate about technology and eagerto apply expertise and problem-solving abilities to innovative projects in the tech field.

 <!-- Social Media Badges -->